 Main Areas of Practice:

-The firm is a full-service international firm.
-Its areas of expertise include: arbitration; banking and finance; bankruptcy/insolvency; competition/international trade; compliance and corporate investigations; criminal and commercial litigation; data protection; employment; energy; health law; insurance, industrial risk and transport; intellectual property and telecommunications, media and technology; mergers and acquisitions/corporate law; oil, gas and mining law; private equity; project finance; public-private partnerships; public law and environment; real estate transactions and financing; sports law; tax.
+Gide is a full-service international firm.
+Its areas of expertise include: arbitration; banking and finance; bankruptcy/ insolvency; competition/international trade; compliance and corporate investigations; criminal and commercial litigation; data protection; employment; energy; healthcare; insurance, industrial risk and transport; intellectual property and telecommunications, media and technology; mergers and acquisitions/corporate; oil, gas and mining; private equity; projects (finance and infrastructure); public law and environment; real estate transactions and financing; sports law; tax.

 The recognised know-how of all Gide teams as regards business law, combined with the comprehensive experience of this new team on all challenges pertaining to digital transformation, together enable the firm to offer its clients a unique tool to help decision-making processes in a context that is disrupted by the advent of breakthrough technologies.